-The 2022 Notes will be redeemable, at the Company's option, in whole or in part, at any time or in part from time to time, on and after December 30, 2022, upon not less than fifteen (15) nor more than sixty (60) days' notice, at the following redemption prices ("Redemption Prices") (expressed as percentages of the principal amount thereof) if redeemed during the respective period set forth below, plus, in each case, accrued and unpaid interest, if any, to the date of redemption (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date):
+The 2022 Notes will be are redeemable, at the Company's option, in whole or in part, at any time or in part from time to time, on and after December 30, 2022, upon not less than fifteen (15) nor and not more than sixty (60) days' notice, at the following redemption prices ("Redemption Prices") (expressed as percentages of the principal amount thereof) if redeemed during the respective period set forth below, plus, in each case, accrued and unpaid interest, if any, to the date of redemption (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date):

-Period: Percentage December 30, 2022 to December 29, 2023 102.00% December 30, 2023 to September 29, 2024 101.00% September 30, 2024 to December 29, 2024 100.00%
+Period: Percentage December 30, 2022 to December 29, 2023 102.00 % December 30, 2023 to September 29, 2024 101.00 % September 30, 2024 to December 29, 2024 100.00 %

 Due to the Redemption Prices, management intends to retire the 2022 Notes after September 29, 2024 and before the scheduled maturity date of December 30, 2024.
-Management plans to refinance the 2022 Notes with a new issue of equity securities and/or debt of similar or longer maturity that would result in net proceeds equal to or greater than the principal amount of the current issue.
-In connection therewith, the Company will be utilizing investment bankers to serve as underwriters or placement agents for proposed offerings by the Company of its securities (including debt, common and/or preferred securities).
+Management plans to refinance the 2022 Notes with a new issue of equity securities and/or debt of similar or longer maturity that would result securities in net proceeds equal an amount sufficient to or greater than satisfy the principal amount of amounts due under the current issue 2022 Notes.
+In connection therewith, the Company will be utilizing may utilize investment bankers to serve as underwriters or placement agents for proposed offerings by the Company of its securities (including debt, common and/or preferred securities).
 The offerings would be of such size as to generate proceeds to the Company of no less than \$19,500,000.
-The Company, subject to regulatory approval, may receive distributions paid to it by KICO, its insurance subsidiary, that could be utilized to repay the 2022 Notes.
+The Company, subject to regulatory approval, may receive distributions paid to it by KICO, its insurance subsidiary, that could be utilized to repay a portion of the 2022 Notes.
 Further, the Company may also use available invested assets and cash to repay a portion of the 2022 Notes.
-As of March 31, 2024, invested assets and cash was approximately \$ 1,789,000 .
+As of March 31, 2024 June 30, 2024, invested assets and cash of the Holding Company available for such purpose was approximately \$1,789,000, \$2,716,000.

 As of the end of each calendar quarter, commencing with the calendar quarter ending December 31, 2022, the Company is subject to a leverage maintenance test ("Leverage Maintenance Test"), which requires that the Total Consolidated Indebtedness (as defined below) of the Company not be greater than 30% of Total Consolidated Capitalization (as defined below).
-As of March 31, 2024 and December 31, 2023, the ratio as defined under the Leverage Maintenance Test was 29.2 % and 29.9 %, respectively.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the ratio as defined under the Leverage Maintenance Test was 29.2% 27.2% and 29.9%, respectively.
 As of September 30, 2023, the ratio as defined under the Leverage Maintenance Test was 31.4%.
 On November 7, 2023, a majority of the holders of the outstanding 2022 Notes (on behalf of all holders of the 2022 Notes) agreed to a waiver regarding the satisfaction of the Leverage Maintenance Test as of September 30, 2023.
-"Total Consolidated Indebtedness" is the aggregate principal amount (or accreted value in the case of any Indebtedness issued with more than de minimis original issue discount) of all outstanding long-term of the Company except for the sale- leaseback transaction described below under "Equipment Financing", any refinancing or any future sale-leaseback transaction.
+"Total Consolidated Indebtedness" is the aggregate principal amount (or accreted value in the case of any Indebtedness issued with more than de minimis original issue discount) of all outstanding long-term debt of the Company except for the sale- leaseback transaction described below under "Equipment Financing", any refinancing or any future sale-leaseback transaction.
 "Total Consolidated Capitalization" is the amount equal to the sum of (x) Total Consolidated Indebtedness outstanding as of such date and (y) the total consolidated shareholders' equity of the Company, excluding accumulated other comprehensive (loss) income, as recorded on the Company's consolidated balance sheet.